 An employee considering the use or possession of prescription or non-prescription medication containing alcohol should consult with his/her personal physician in order to obtain a substitute medication that does not contain alcohol or to consume such medications containing alcohol on a prescribed schedule that will render the employee alcohol-free during working hours.
-In the event that the employee's physician cannot prescribe a medication substitute or schedule that will render the employee shall provide his/her immediate management supervisor with signed documentation from his/her personal physician indicating such so that an accommodation for the employee can be attempted.
+In the event that the employee's physician cannot prescribe a medication substitute or schedule that will render the employee alcohol-free during working hours, the employee shall provide his/her immediate management supervisor with signed documentation from his/her personal physician indicating such so that an accommodation for the employee can be attempted.